 Ethnicity refers to shared culture and identity.
 An ethnic group is one whose members see themselves as a group with a shared heritage and cultural background, often including the same language and religion.
 Ethnicity doesn't just refer to minority groups - most societies also have an ethnic majority.
-In the UK:

-- Unemployment is almost twice as high for minority ethnic groups as for White people. - Minority ethnic group employees tend to earn less than White employees and are more likely to work shifts. - The infant mortality rate of Black and Asian babies is around double that of White babies.
+- Unemployment is almost twice as high for ethnic minorities as for whites. - Minority employees tend to earn less than whites and are more likely to work shifts. - The infant mortality rate of African Caribbean and Pakistani babies is more than double that of whites.